Ted Grimsrud—December 30, 2017

-[This is the 12th in a long series of posts that will work through an important new book, Greg Boyd’s Crucifixion of the Warrior God: Interpreting the Old Testament’s Violent Portraits of God in Light of the Cross (Fortress Press, 2017).
-The 11th post may be found here—and an index of the series here.]
+[This is the 24th in a long series of posts that will work through Greg Boyd’s important book, The Crucifixion of the Warrior God: Interpreting the Old Testament’s Violent Portraits of God in Light of the Cross (Fortress, 2017).
+The 23rd post may be found here—and an index of the series here.]

 Due to the unusual length of this post, it has been divided into two parts.
 This is the second part, the first part may be found here.

 God’s way of dealing with sin and evil